 This recipe makes 4 large patties or 6 smaller ones.

-2 TB Worcestershire sauce (you could also use BBQ sauce of your choice)
+2 TB Worcestershire sauce or your favorite BBQ sauce

 Herbs: oregano, thyme, rosemary, sage (whatever you have on hand)